Bedfordshire By Water

 The Great Ouse meanders through North Bedfordshire, defining the landscape.
 It cuts through the centre of Bedford where The Embankment provides the location for a pleasant easy stroll.
 Bedford is also home to the community run John Bunyan Boat so you can cruise the river and enjoy the scenery at a more sedate pace.

 The river has its own long distance path which can be walked in manageable sections, The Ouse Valley Way.

 A booklet produced by Luton Borough Council can be downloaded here.
 The illustrated guide takes you from the source of the River Lea through Luton to the boundary where it meets with the longer Lea Valley Walk on its way to London.

 Bedfordshire’s rivers were once dominated by mills, today only a few remain.

 Jordan’s Mill is home to gardens, riverside cafe, wildflower meadow and woodland trail.
 You can also take a mill tour and find out more about the history of the site and the workings of the mill.

 Stotfold Mill is a working watermill and nature reserve with ponds and meadows to explore.

-Bromham Mill hosts a monthly market and has a gallery and cafe.
-There is a meadow and picnic area, and the mill is a great starting point for local walks.
+Bromham Mill has a meadow and picnic area, it’s a great starting point for local walks.
 Bromham is also home to Bromham Lake Local Nature Reserve.

 Lakes and nature reserves